Pet Allergies & Diet: Why Food Choices Shape Skin and Gut Health

 When to See Your Vet

-Book a consult if itch is persistent, ears recur every few weeks, weight changes, or stools remain poor after a careful trial.
-Your vet can rule out parasites and infection, design the elimination plan, and advise on the right maintenance diet once triggers are confirmed.
-For complex cases, dermatology referral keeps momentum.
+Book a consult if itch is persistent, ears recur every few weeks, weight changes unexpectedly or stools remain poor despite a careful trial.
+Your vet can rule out parasites and infection, design the elimination plan and advise on the right maintenance diet once triggers are confirmed.
+For complex or severe cases, a veterinary dermatologist keeps momentum and prevents the trial from stalling.

 Pet Allergies & Diet — FAQs

-Is a grain-free diet the answer to allergies?
+Is changing to a grain-free diet enough to fix allergies?

-What if my dog refuses the trial food?
+What if my dog refuses the elimination diet?

 About this article